theRealAph/ScopeLocals/README.md

 ## Summary

-Enhance the Java API with scope locals, which are dynamically-scoped, effectively final, local variables.
+Enhance the Java API with scope locals, which are dynamically scoped, effectively final, local variables.
 They allow a lightweight form of thread inheritance, which is useful in systems with many threads and tasks.